Christof93/SciKGTeX/README.md

     <rdf:type rdf:resource="http://orkg.org/core#Paper"/>
     <orkg:hasResearchContribution>
       <orkg:ResearchContribution rdf:about="contribution_ORKG_default">
-          <orkg_property:background>The role of antibiotic therapy in managing acute bacterial sinusitis (ABS) in children is controversial</orkg_property:background>
+          <orkg_property:researchproblem>antibiotic therapy in managing acute bacterial sinusitis (ABS) in children</orkg_property:researchproblem>
-          <orkg_property:researchproblem>effectiveness of high-dose amoxicillin/potassium clavulanate in the treatment of children diagnosed with ABS</orkg_property:researchproblem>
+          <orkg_property:objective>determine the effectiveness of high-dose amoxicillin/potassium clavulanate in the treatment of children diagnosed with ABS</orkg_property:objective>
           <orkg_property:method>randomized, double-blind, placebo-controlled study</orkg_property:method>
           <orkg_property:method>Patients were stratified according to age (&lt;6 or ≥6 years) and clinical severity and randomly assigned to receive either amoxicillin (90 mg/kg) with potassium clavulanate (6.4 mg/kg) or placebo</orkg_property:method>
           <orkg_property:result>Children receiving the antibiotic were more likely to be cured (50vs 14and less likely to have treatment failure (14vs 68than children receiving the placebo</orkg_property:result>